 Pet overpopulation is a huge problem in the United States and many countries around the world—you might not want to contribute to the problem of unwanted puppies and kittens simply due to lack of time, interest, or funding.
 Speak with your veterinarian if you have financial concerns, there are many free neutering clinics offered throughout the U.S.

 A pregnancy accident can come at a great expense and time burden, too.
 Intact dogs are also at increased risk for running away and getting hit by cars which can result in expensive, and potentially life threatening injuries.
 In addition, non-neutered males have an increased risk of cancer (testicular and perianal) over their lifetime.

 Most people are surprised at how quickly their pets recover from surgery (certainly much sooner than their human counterparts).
 Most pets are up and alert shortly after surgery, and for neuter patients, most are back to their "normal" self by the next day.
 It is very important to restrict activity in those pets who are very active and to control excessive licking of the surgical site.
 Most vets will suggest getting a cone, or Elizabethan collar, for your dog.
 Commonly called the "cone of shame," the cone plays an important role in the healing process.

-It is also important to note that if your pet has already reached puberty (age 5 to 6 months or older), behaviors influenced by hormones will take a month or two to subside.
-Behaviors can include fighting, roaming, urine marking, and so on.
+It is also important to note that if your pet has already reached puberty (age five to six months or older), behaviors influenced by hormones will take a month or two to subside.
+Dogs can also remain fertile for up to six weeks after neutering, as sperm can be left behind in the lower parts of the reproductive tract.
+Hormonally influenced behaviors can include fighting, roaming, urine marking, and so on.
 Some of these behaviors are learned in addition to being hormonally influenced, so do not expect a complete cessation of undesirable behaviors after surgery.
 Neutering prior to puberty will lessen the occurrence of these behaviors from ever showing up.